all-out/guides/_guides/applying.md

 ### General Questions

-We have adopted a new application process, please answer the below questions carefully to demonstrate suitability for a role in our corporation.
-Include reasoning.
+We have adopted a new application process, please answer the below questions carefully to demonstrate suitability for a role in our corporation, include reasoning.

 #### Befuddled Bashing